- Medical Abbreviations & Terms

 - DCIS: Ductal Carcinoma In Situ.
 A type of breast cancer.
 The patient is receiving treatment for Ductal Carcinoma In Situ.

 - DDX: Differential diagnosis.
-A variety diagnostic possibilities are being considered to diagnose the type of cancer present in the patient.
+A variety of diagnostic possibilities are being considered to diagnose the type of cancer present in the patient.

 - DJD: Degenerative joint disease.
 Another term for osteoarthritis.